lynnlilu/lynnlilu.github.io/_pages/services.md

 Editorial Board Member
 ======
 * Associate Editor of IEEE Transactions on Information Forensics and Security (IEEE T-IFS)
+* Editorial Board Member of Journal of Networking and Network Applications

 Award Committee Member
 ======